L28E/MRCP-CDR/README.md

 ## Dependencies

-Simulation uses Icarus Verilog, and the waveforms are viewed with GTKWave.
+Simulation uses Icarus Verilog (iverilog), and the waveforms are viewed with GTKWave.
 Both of which have prepackaged binaries.

 ## References